merative/spm-ui-upgrade-helper/packages/gatsby-docs/src/pages/dev/project_overview.md

 ### CSS rules tool

+- Located in `packages/css-rules-tool`.
 - Iterates over customer CSS files and applies the rules from `packages/css-rules-tool/rules/*.json`.

 ### Icon replacer tool

+- Located in `packages/icon-replacer-tool`.
 - Loads icon replacement mappings from `packages/icon-replacer-tool/icon-mappings.json`.
 - Iterates over customer files and replaces any references to old icons with new icons.
 - Replaces any old icon files it finds with the new version of the icon.